WinterAxis/ESV-MD-Bible/The_Bible_esv/10_2_Samuel/2_Sam_3.md

 And the king said to his servants, "Do you not know that a prince and a great man has fallen this day in Israel?

 ###### 39
 And I was gentle today, though anointed king.
-These men, the sons of Zeruiah, are more severe than I. The LORD repay the evildoer according to his wickedness!" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+These men, the sons of Zeruiah, are more severe than I. The LORD repay the evildoer according to his wickedness!"

 ***